Last updated: 21st January 2020

-While Bitcoin is unregulated at present, it’s ability to be spent on goods and services like money, and be traded like a commodity makes it a curious thing.
+While Bitcoin and other cryptocurrencies are unregulated at present, it’s ability to be spent on goods and services like money, and be traded like a commodity makes it a curious thing.
 From personal experience with a small amount of bitcoin, it is very easy to make as well as lose your bitcoin in an instant, whether through a misunderstanding of how wallets work, sending bitcoin to the wrong address, losing it with a third party, or bad bad trading choices.
 So as is best practice around the advertising and promotion of financial products, Please read this this plain English risk warning.

 Before you start, read the official consumer warning from the European Central Bank about Bitcoin (from 2013).

 Risk warning for normal bitcoin users/consumers